caverac/event-framework/docs/building-the-framework-1.md

     return selector
 ```

-This selector will help us filter data by its name.
-Next, we can define a subjective form that processes a payment:
+Now we can define some subjective forms.
+A subjective form is a function that takes an occasion and a datum, and produces new datums based on the occasion's state and the input datum.
+Let's define a few forms for our payment processing example.

 ```python
 def consider_payment(payments: ActualOccasion, d: Datum) -> Iterable[Datum]: